SS Flynderborg (1930)

-The SS Flynderborg was a Danish steam merchant ship.
+SS Flynderborg was a Danish steam merchant ship.
 She was taken over after the fall of Denmark during the Second World War, and sailed under the British flag.
 She sailed in a number of convoys before being sunk whilst carrying supplies to the UK in 1941.

 Early career

 Flynderborg was built by W. Gray & Co Ltd, of West Hartlepool in 1930 for the Danish firm C.K.
 Hansen, of Copenhagen.
 After the German invasion of Denmark in 1940 she was seized by the British on 22 August and transferred to the Ministry of War Transport.
 She retained her original name but was operated for the Ministry by Hall Brothers, of Newcastle upon Tyne.
 She served in a number of convoys, initially between UK ports, but then moved to transatlantic crossings.
 She was part of the ill-fated convoy SC 7, but was one of the few merchants to safely reach port in the UK.